Hearing Screening Program Development

 - Otoacoustic Emissions (OAE) Screening is recommended for all children 0 – 3 years of age.
 It is also appropriate for many children over 3 who are unable to follow instructions and complete tasks required for Pure Tone Audiometric Screening.
 Pure Tone Screening has traditionally been recommended for children over 3 years of age who can follow instructions and complete screening tasks.
 Talk with your local pediatric audiologist about which method, or methods, are optimal for the population you serve.

 The Early Childhood Hearing Outreach (ECHO) Initiative is focused on extending the benefits of periodic hearing screening to young children in a variety of health and education settings.
-The ECHO Initiative is part of the National Center for Hearing Assessment and Management at Utah State University and serves Early Head Start programs as the National Resource Center on Early Hearing Detection and Intervention.
+The ECHO Initiative is part of the National Center for Hearing Assessment and Management at Utah State University and serves Early Head Start/Head Start programs as the National Resource Center on Early Hearing Detection and Intervention.
 Our goals are to ensure that early childhood education and health care providers have: